bgoonz/web-dev-notes-resource-site/2-content/GIT/GitHub Protips Tips, tricks, hacks, and secrets from Jason Etcovitch.md

 Pinned Gists are portals to Narnia[](#pinned-gists-are-portals-to-narnia)
 -------------------------------------------------------------------------

 Last year, we added support for pinning Gists to your user profile.
-And since Gists have an API, we can use that feature in really interesting ways to pin “dynamic” content to your profile.
+And since Gists have an API, we can use that feature in really interesting ways to pin "dynamic" content to your profile.
 Using GitHub Actions, we can update a Gist on a schedule.
 Here are several examples:

 *   [activity-box](https://github.com/JasonEtco/activity-box)
 *   [bird-box](https://github.com/matchai/bird-box)